 What is cod liver oil?

-Cod liver oil supplements are manufactured as a liquid or soft gels.
+The liver oils are manufactured as a liquid or soft gels.
 The liquid is taken using a spoon and the soft gels are swallowed orally like any other pill or capsule.

-Check Amazon for the current prices of cod liver oil, cod liver oil.
+Check Amazon for the current prices here, cod liver oil.

 What is omega 3?

 Omega 3 is fish oil extracted from the flesh of a fatty fish.
 Typical fish used for omega-3 are tuna, mackerel, salmon, sardines, anchovies, menhaden and herring.
-Omega 3 is used as a dietary supplement and provides the fatty acids eicosapentaenoic acids (EPA) and docosahexaenoic acids (DHA).
+It is used as a dietary supplement and provides the eicosapentaenoic acids (EPA) and docosahexaenoic acids (DHA).

 The amount of omega-3s contained in the supplement vary from the manufacturer.
-The flesh of fatty fish is where most of their omega-3 fatty acids are located.
+The flesh of fatty fish is where most of their omega-3s are located.

-The following table compares the nutrients contained in cod liver oil and typical fish oils used for omega-3 supplements:
+The following table compares the nutrients contained in typical fish oils used for omega-3 supplements:

 |Nutrient||Cod Liver Oil (1 Tbsp)||Sardine Oil (1 Tbsp)||Menhaden Oil (1 Tbsp)||Salmon Oil (1 Tbsp)||Herring Oil (1 Tbsp)|